The Benchmark Company slashes price target on Patterson-UTI Energy Inc [PTEN] – find out why.

 Participants can access the call by dialing (888) 550-5422 in North America or (646) 960-0676 if International and referencing Conference ID 3822955.
 The call will also be webcast and can be accessed through a link in the Investors section of the Company’s website at investor.patenergy.com.
 A replay of the conference call will be available on the Company’s website for two weeks.

-Compared to the average trading volume of 6.52M shares, PTEN reached a trading volume of 8424161 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.57M shares, PTEN reached a trading volume of 6413562 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PTEN shares is $16.25 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PTEN stock is a recommendation set at 1.74.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.